icatalud/dart-sdk-wiki-2/Hot-reload.md

 The program behaves as if method lookup happens at every call.
 Any call that runs after a reload, even those call sites that have previously run or are pending on the stack, should reflect the result of a lookup in the new program rather than the old program.

-(In the implementation, the VM aggressively attempts to avoid method lookups by using inline caches and inlining.
-To preserve the semantics of hot reload, inline caches are cleared and inlining is unfolded at the time of a reload.)
+(In the implementation, the VM aggressively attempts to avoid method lookups by using caches and inlining.
+To preserve the semantics of hot reloadinline , caches are cleared and inlining is unfolded at the time of a reload.)

 Before:
 ```